 If you want to search for something on someone’s blog but they don’t have a search widget set up, you can use Google.
-If I enter “site:mentalhealthathome.org mashed potato,” the list of results will be posts on which I’ve talked about mashed potato brains.
+If I enter “site:mentalhealthathome.org mashed potato,” the list of results will consist of posts in which I’ve talked about mashed potato brains.

 If you’re looking for something specific, putting your search query in quotations will show results that are an exact match.
 You can use the Boolean operators AND and OR; they must be in all caps.
 The equivalent of the Boolean NOT is to put a “-” in front of a term, e.g. rodent -rabbit.

-Are you curious what other people are curious about?
+Are you curious about what other people are curious about?
 Google Trends will tell you.

 Want to get fancy with your image searching?
 Advanced Image Search lets you get a lot more specific with what you’re searching for.